Science and Society

-NOTE: Summer 2015 science and society courses will be available to take, however the available course list will not be provided.
+NOTE: Science and society courses will be available in the summer term, however a list of available courses will not be provided.

 Course Placement Request Form

-After you have registered for the Science and Society course, please check your Degree Audit Report (DARS).
-If the course is not in the requirement, please fill out and submit the Course Placement Request Form.
+Once you complete a Science and Society course, and a grade of C or better has been posted, please check your Degree Audit Report (DARS).
+If the course is not placed in the Science and Society requirement area, please submit the Course Placement Request Form.
 Allow five to 10 business days for your request to be processed.

 - Understand the reciprocal relationship between science and societies (local, regional, national and/or global).